ferrilab/bitvec/doc/Bit Patterns.md

 ### Null Value

-The null value, `ptr: 0, len: 0` is reserved as an illegal value of `BitPtr<T>` so that it may be used as `Option<BitPtr<T>>::None`.
+The null value, `ptr: 0, len: 0` is reserved as an invalid value of `BitPtr<T>` so that it may be used as `Option<BitPtr<T>>::None`.

 ### Empty Slices

 All pointers whose non-`data` members are fully zeroed are considered uninhabited.
-All empty pointers have the same element address, as provided by the `NonNull::<T>::dangling()` function.
+All empty pointers have the same data address, as provided by the `NonNull::<T>::dangling()` function.
 The pointer is marked as `NonNull` in order to take advantage of the null-pointer optimization of `Option`.
-A fully zeroed `BitPtr<T>` slot is only legal as `Option::<BitPtr<T>>::None`.
 Bit pointers to empty space with no backing allocation use the uninhabited address, and bit pointers to an allocation with no bits stored use the allocation address.
 The distinction is important for `BitVec`.

+Terminology: I will strive to use *uninhabited* to mean a pointer that does not have an associated memory region, and *inhabited* to mean a pointer that does have an associated memory region.
+All *uninhabited* slices **must** be empty;
+*inhabited* slices may be empty or non-empty.

+The region associated with a pointer is not required to be granted by the memory allocator, nor managed by the pointer.
+This information is provided by the semantic types atop the pointer; the pointer itself is solely a region descriptor.

 ### Inhabited Slices

-For inhabited slices, `elts` contains the offset of the last inhabited element in the underlying region.
+For inhabited slices, `elts` contains the offset of the last live element in the underlying region.

 A slice with its head and tail in the same element will have an `elts` count of `0`.
 Since the `tail` count marks the first *unusable* bit, when `tail` is `0`